 Whether you're eating enriched white rice or whole grain brown rice, U.S.-grown rice provides more than 15 essential vitamins and minerals.
 It provides an affordable foundation for any meal whether you're pairing it with lean protein, vegetables, or eating it on the side of your favorite Mexican dishes.

 I came across a version of Green Rice in The San Francisco Chronicle Cookbook and was immediately intrigued.
 After reading through, it sounded a lot like my Restaurant-Style Mexican Rice, so I basically just modified that recipe to use poblanos instead of tomatoes.

 The Chronicle recipe calls for roasted poblano peppers.
-I get “a kick” out of things like roasting poblano peppers, but I also tested the recipe with raw poblanos.
-And other bloggers have made the recipe with raw poblanos.
+I get "a kick" out of things like roasting poblano peppers, but I also tested the recipe with raw poblanos.

 My point?
 You can make Green Rice with roasted poblano peppers OR with raw peppers.
 Either one.